Adi Shankara: Travels (Digvijaya) and disciples

 Thereafter, the hagiographies about Shankara vary significantly.
-Different and widely inconsistent accounts of his life include diverse journeys, pilgrimages, public debates, installation of yantras and lingas, as well as the founding of monastic centers in north, east, west and south India.
+Different and widely inconsistent accounts of his life include diverse journeys, pilgrimages, public debates, installation of yantras and lingas, as well as the founding of monastic centers in north, east, west, and south India.

 While the details and chronology vary, most hagiographies present Shankara as traveling widely within India, Gujarat to Bengal, and participating in public philosophical debates with different orthodox schools of Hindu philosophy, as well as heterodox traditions such as Buddhists, Jains, Arhatas, Saugatas, and Charvakas.
-The hagiographies credit him with starting several Matha (monasteries), but this is uncertain.
+The hagiographies credit him with starting several matha (monasteries), but this is uncertain.
 Ten monastic orders in different parts of India are generally attributed to Shankara's travel-inspired Sannyasin schools, each with Advaita notions, of which four have continued in his tradition: Bharati (Sringeri), Sarasvati (Kanchi), Tirtha and Asramin (Dvaraka).
 Other monasteries that record Shankara's visit include Giri, Puri, Vana, Aranya, Parvata and Sagara – all names traceable to the Ashrama system in Hinduism and Vedic literature.

-Shankara had a number of disciple scholars during his travels, including Padmapadacharya (also called Sanandana, associated with the text Atma-bodha), Sureśvaracharya, Totakacharya, Hastamalakacharya, Chitsukha, Prthividhara, Chidvilasayati, Bodhendra, Brahmendra, Sadananda and others, who authored their own literature on Shankara and Advaita Vedanta.
+Shankara had a number of disciple scholars during his travels, including Padmapadacharya(also called Sanandana, associated with the text Atma-bodha), Sureśvaracharya, Totakacharya, Hastamalakacharya, Chitsukha, Prthividhara, Chidvilasayati, Bodhendra, Brahmendra, Sadananda and others, who authored their own literature on Shankara and Advaita Vedanta.

-Death

-According to hagiographies, supported by four maths, Adi Shankara died at Kedarnath in the northern Indian state of Uttarakhand, a Hindu pilgrimage site in the Himalayas.
-Texts say that he was last seen by his disciples behind the Kedarnath temple, walking in the Himalayas until he was not traced.
-Some texts locate his death in alternate locations such as Kanchipuram (Tamil Nadu) and somewhere in the state of Kerala.
-According to the hagiographies related to the monastery of Kanchi, Adi Sankara attains sidhi at Kanchi.
+Alleged deathplaces

+According to a number of hagiographies, associated with the four cardinal maths, Adi Shankara died at Kedarnath, a Hindu pilgrimage site in the Himalayas, located in the northern Indian state of Uttarakhand.
+A 12-foot statue of Shankara was unveiled in 2021 at the reconstructed samadhi sthal (memorial site or tomb) at his alleged deathplace at Kedarnath.

+According to the hagiographies related to the Kanchi Kamakoti Peetham Adi Shankara attained siddhi in Kanchi.
+The nearby Kamakshi Amman Temple of the Shaktism tradition has a shrine dedicated to this supposed final resting place of Adi Shankara.
+The Vyasacaliya, as well as the Madhaviya, state that Adi Shankara attained siddhi in Kashmir, after meeting Kumarila and Mandana at the Prayaga.

+Pande also mentions Kerala as an alleged deathplace.
+According to the Tibetan Buddhist scholar Taranatha, Shankara ended his life by drowning himself in the Ganges.